cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: At 25, I found family life stifling.
 | Usage: They hope the new rules will not stifle creativity.
 |
+| glitch
+| Definition: A glitch is a problem, which stops something from working properly or being successful.
+| Synonyms: hitch; problem.
+| Usage: Manufacturing glitches have limited the factory’s output, and costs are still far too high.
+|
 | hitch
 | Definition: A knot used for fastening a rope to another rope or something else.
+| Usage: He returned to where he had hitched his horse.
 | Definition: A period of service.
+| Usage: His 12-yeas hitch in the navy.
 | Definition: A temporary interruption or problem.
+| Usage: Everything went without a hitch.
+| Usage: After some technical hitches the show finally got under the way.
 | Definition: To get a free ride in a person’s car.
-| Usage: He returned to where he had hitched his horse.
-| Usage: His 12-yeas hitch in the navy.
-| Usage: Everything went without a hitch.
 | Usage: They hitched a ride in a truck. [搭顺风车]
 | Idiom: get hitched
 | Defintion: get married.
-| Idiom: hitch one’s wagon to a star
+| Idiom: hitch one’s wagon to a star [找关系]
-| Definition: try to succeed by forming a relationship with someone who is alreay successful.
+| Definition: try to succeed by forming a relationship with someone who is already successful.
 |
 | eccentric
 | Definition: (of a thing) not placed centrally or not having its axis or other part placed centrally.